Karaganda Region: Geography

 With an area of 428,000 km2, Karaganda Region is Kazakhstan's largest region.
 It is known for its natural environment and historical sights.
 Although it doesn't touch the borders of any country, it touches nearly every other region, due to its location in the center of the country.
-They are: Aktobe Region to the west; Kostanay Region to the northwest; Akmola Region to the north; Pavlodar Region to the northeast; East Kazakhstan Region to the east; Almaty Region to the southeast; Jambyl Region and Turkistan Region to the south; and Kyzylorda Region to the southwest.
+They are Aktobe Region to the west; Kostanay Region to the northwest; Akmola Region to the north; Pavlodar Region to the northeast; East Kazakhstan Region to the east; Almaty Region to the southeast; Jambyl Region and Turkistan Region to the south; and Kyzylorda Region to the southwest.

 The area is arid with flat plains between hills and seasonal streams.
-The Karkaraly and Kent ranges, featuring the Karkaraly National Park, covering 90,300 hectares, is located in the Kazakh Uplands, as well as Kyzylarai, with the highest point of the region, 1565 m high mount Aksoran.
+The Karkaraly and Kent range, featuring the Karkaraly National Park, covering 90,300 hectares, is located in the Kazakh Uplands, as well as Kyzylarai, with the highest point of the region, 1565 m high mount Aksoran.

 The Ishim (Esil) River, a tributary of the Irtysh River, begins in Karaganda Region; the Nura River and Tokrau are the region's other major rivers.
 The Ishim and Nura are replenished with water from the Irtysh, supplied by the 451 km long Irtysh–Karaganda Canal.

 Lake Balkhash is located on the Southeast side.